MicrosoftDocs/azure-docs/articles/machine-learning/cortana-analytics-technical-guide-predictive-maintenance.md

 to build the PowerBI dashboard for this Solution Template are provided at the end.

->[AZURE.TIP] You can download and print a PDF version of this document [here](http://download.microsoft.com/download/F/4/D/F4D7D208-D080-42ED-8813-6030D23329E9/cortana-analytics-technical-guide-predictive-maintenance.pdf).
+>[AZURE.TIP] You can download and print a [PDF version of this document](http://download.microsoft.com/download/F/4/D/F4D7D208-D080-42ED-8813-6030D23329E9/cortana-analytics-technical-guide-predictive-maintenance.pdf).

 ## **Big Picture**